s41742/Lab3/Lab3.md

 # Q1: Descrptively, which group has a higher self-esteem?
 What about life satisfaction?
 Is the relationship between self-esteem and life satisfaction stronger for males or for females?

+Male has a higher self-esteem, Female has a higher life satisfaction.
+The relationship between self-esteem and life satisfaction is stronger for males.

 # Visualization of Data Distribution

 ``` r